-The genus Brachycephalus includes miniaturized toadlets with two distinct morphotypes: brightly colored species with a bufoniform phenotype and smaller, cryptic species with a leptodactyliform phenotype.
-The diversity of leptodactyliform species is still underappreciated, and we generally lack fundamental information about their biology.
-Recent sampling efforts, including DNA analyses and recordings of advertisement calls, have improved our understanding of this group.
-In the present study, we describe a new species of Brachycephalus, one of the smallest vertebrates known.
-This new species is distinguished from its congeners by a combination of morphological, bioacoustic, and genetic data.
-Despite being among the smallest frogs globally (the second smallest amphibian species), it exhibits skeletal traits typical of larger frogs, such as the presence of cranial bones that are lost or fused in other miniature frogs, including other Brachycephalus.
-Our description underscores how new discoveries within the megadiverse fauna of the Atlantic Forest-a rich biodiversity hotspot-can provide insights into phenotypic variation, including vertebrate body size.
-By describing this new species, we also aim to revisit the hypothesis that the type series of B. hermogenesi includes two species, potentially including individuals of the species described here.
+- The miniaturized toadlets of the genus Brachycephalus contains species of two morphotypes: - 29 those that are brightly colored with a bufoniform phenotype and others that are smaller, cryptic - and with a leptodactyliform phenotype.
+The diversity of the leptodactyliform species is still - 31 underestimated and we generally lack basic information about their biology.
+However, due to - 32 recent sampling efforts, collecting samples for DNA analyses and recordings of the - advertisement calls, we can now access the real-diversity of this group.
+Thus, we describe a new - 34 species of Brachycephalus that is among the smallest vertebrates so far known.
+The new species - is distinguished from its congeners by a combination of morphologic, bioacoustic, and genetic - data.
+Although it is in the lowest bounds of body size of frogs (the second smallest amphibian - 37 species in the world), it surprisingly presents skeletal traits typical of larger frogs, including - 38 lacking the loss and synostosis of cranial bones typical of other miniature frogs, including other - 39 Brachycephalus.
+This description highlights how new discoveries in the megadiverse fauna of - 40 the Atlantic Forest, one of the richest biodiversity hotspots of the world, can reveal new - 41 information on phenotypes, including important variation in vertebrate body size.
+By describing - 42 this new species it will be possible to explore the previous hypothesis that the type series of B. - 43 hermogenesi is composed of two species, likely with individuals of the one we are hereby - 44 describing.

-Subjects Biodiversity, Taxonomy, Zoology Keywords Brachycephalus, Brachycephalidae, Miniaturization, Neotropical biodiversity, Pumpkin toads, Taxonomy
+- 46 Keywords: Brachycephalus, Brachycephalidae, miniaturization, Neotropical biodiversity, - 47 pumpkin toads, taxonomy.